 Faizal’s mother, who is his child representative, asks for funding from us for:

-- the orthoses braces
+- the orthoses

 - ongoing podiatrist check-up costs, as these are not funded by Medicare

 - $2800 per year to cover the cost of three pairs of specialised orthopaedic footwear at $699 a pair and the cost of replacement pair if needed.